nextgis/docs_toolbox/source/point_cloud_to_copc.rst

 Converts point clouds files to Cloud Optimized Point Cloud (COPC).

+COPC stores point data organized in a clustered octree.
+It reduces data transfer time, improves performance, and makes it easier to work with large datasets on cloud platforms.

 Inputs:

 * Input point cloud file in any PDAL-supported format (LAS, LAZ, PLY, PCD, PTS, PTX, BPF);